Feeling Mentally Exhausted?

 Why Anonymous Expression Helps

 When you're mentally exhausted, you might not have the energy to manage other people's reactions.
 You might not want advice or solutions.
-You might just need to express what you're feeling without having to be diplomatic or considerate.
+You might just need to vent to someone without having to be diplomatic or considerate.

 Anonymous ranting removes that pressure.
 You can be honest about feeling drained, overwhelmed, or done without worrying about being judged or misunderstood.
 You can express exhaustion without having to explain it or defend it.